Traditional river cruise paddle steamer sailing through lush green waterways in Barisal, Bangladesh.

 • Basic Emergency Support: Basic first-aid assistance throughout the tour days (if required).

-• International Airfare: Airlines flight tickets for travel to and from Bangladesh.
+• International Airfare: Airline flight tickets for travel to and from Bangladesh.

 • Visa Fees: Actual government fees for the Bangladesh visa or Visa on Arrival.